external-secrets/external-secrets/docs/api/spec.md

 <a href="#external-secrets.io/v1beta1.VaultIamAuth">VaultIamAuth</a>)
 </p>
 <p>
-<p>AWSAuthSecretRef holds secret references for AWS credentials
+<p>VaultAWSAuthSecretRef holds secret references for AWS credentials
 both AccessKeyID and SecretAccessKey must be defined in order to properly authenticate.</p>
 </p>
 <table>